 This is the introduction to a series of videos for graduate students on plagiarism and how to avoid it.

-These are documents I hand out at the workshops I've given on plagiarism for the Graduate College.
-They relate to the presentation.
+These are documents Ed Eckel has handed out at the workshops he's given on plagiarism for the Graduate College.
+They relate to his presentation.

 While the following videos (with sound) may be watched in any order, they are best seen in sequence, as the concepts explained in each build upon each other.
 Click on the "CC" button in each to see the closed captioned text.